 The C40 World Mayors Summit flags Copenhagen as one of the greenest cities in Europe

-When it comes to climate change, Copenhagen isn’t messing around.
+When it comes to climate change and sustainable architecture, Copenhagen isn’t messing around.
 Before you even touch down at the airport, a cluster of offshore wind turbines swirl their steely arms – a jubilant welcome, but also a guilt-ridden reminder that you’re arriving into the world’s greenest city, by plane.

 The C40 World Mayors Summit 2019 is now in full swing.
 The global network of metro-chiefs is gathering in Copenhagen to discuss all things climate change, compare notes and root out the guiltiest fossil fuel guzzlers.
 C40, which organises the summit every three years in one of the 96-member cities, are now working towards the Women4climate conference in Sydney next April, celebrating women at the forefront of climate action.

 Before the ink on the 2016 Paris Agreement was dry, this once smoggy industrial city had already hit the ground running, cycling and recycling its way to earning carbon neutral status by 2025.
 ‘Many of my [mayoral] colleagues use Copenhagen as a benchmark because we have this plan to be carbon neutral by 2025, and we have a lot of concrete solutions for sustainability,’ explains Copenhagen’s mayor, Frank Jensen.

 The summit though is a chance for Jensen to share as much as gloat.
 ‘We can often talk about stealing ideas from each other, but it is legal to steal ideas from people in C40,’ he explains.
 ‘You have to be very active to become a member of the C40.
 You have to deliver and cannot be a sleeping partner.
 If you’re a sleeping partner, you’re thrown out of the organisation.’